check status

-This tutorial teaches you how to use the Mantleio SDK to transfer ETH between Layer 1 and Layer 2.
+This tutorial guides you on using the Mantle SDK to transfer ETH between layer 1 and layer 2.

 cd mantle/ops